The Supreme nectar that illuminates the mind

 Brain-BoosterIn Asia Haritaki is being used for centuries to enhance brain functions.
 One of the reasons why it is called

 "The supreme nectar that illuminates the mind"among buddhist societies.
 In numerous animal-experiments these brain ehancing effects have been proven scientifically over the past decades.
-In Far Eastern traditions, Haritaki is said to cleanse the pineal gland and the brain of toxins.
+In Far Eastern traditions, Haritaki is said to purify the pineal gland and brain of toxins.

 - Increases in memory function